 How Can Vegans & Vegetarians Avoid Becoming Deficient?

-The good news is that with a little bit of planning, vegans and vegetarians can easily get enough iron from their diet!
+The good news is that with some planning, vegans and vegetarians can quickly get enough iron from their diet!

 Here's how to get enough iron on a plant-based diet:

-Eat a wide variety iron-rich plant foods every day.
+Eat a wide variety of iron-rich plant foods daily.

 Good plant sources of iron include lentils, chickpeas, beans, tofu, cashews, chia seeds, hemp seeds, pumpkin seeds, kale, dried apricots and figs, raisins, quinoa, and fortified breakfast cereal.